Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### Library interfaces

-Here's the minimal version of the core library interfaces related to coroutines (there will likely be extra members to handle advanced use cases such as restrating the coroutine from the beginning or serializing its state):
+Here's the minimal version of the core library interfaces related to coroutines (there will likely be extra members to handle advanced use cases such as restarting the coroutine from the beginning or serializing its state):

 ``` kotlin
 interface Coroutine<C> {